 As we quit the middle decade of the century, and draw the line between old and new Doylestown, we step into the sixties, and enter the Civil war period.
 It had a wonderful effect on the future of Doylestown, and, while the harvest was an evil one for the time being, the ultimate result was beneficial.
 We repeat here what we have said elsewhere, that the Civil war period stimulated everything, by making money plenty and cheap, and both the evil and good effect were seen and felt in Doylestown.
 At the close of the war, improvement set in; we may almost say it leaped forward.
 The first extension of the borough was in the direction of the southwest, by opening the Magill farm for building purposes; it was next extended on the east by the purchase of the DuBois fields, and subsequently the Riale tract on the northwest was taken hold of and brought into the market.
 These several tracts were laid out in building lots, streets opened through them and houses erected.
 By this time "New Doylestown" was able to speak for itself, and in a tone not to be misunderstood.
 A little time was required, to recover from the severe strain of the war, but, that done, our conservative interests were ready to go to work.
-While a portion of our new energy was expended in the sixties, the best of it was reserved for the seventies gave council power and authority to construct and maintain water works for the said borough," and the act also authorized the Town Council to borrow money not to exceed the sum of \$35,000.
-The act was approved March 13.
+While a portion of our new energy was expended in the sixties, the best of it was reserved for the seventies.

+The effort, to introduce water into the borough, in 1851-52, and which failed for want of popular sympathy, was renewed in 1867.
+In that year an amendment to the borough charter was obtained, "which gave council power and authority to construct and maintain water works for the said borough," and the act also authorized the Town Council to borrow money not to exceed the sum of \$35,000.
+The act was approved March 12.
 Since the first attempt to introduce water into Doylestown, the minds of the people had undergone a change, and an effort was made, at the spring election, 1869, to elect a borough council in favor of its introduction.
 The two tickets in the field were "water" and "anti-water," and, after a sharp contest, "water" carried the day; the following being the names of the new councilmen: John L. DuBois, Henry T. Darlington, W. W. H. Davis, George Deemer, Nathan P. Brower, Nathan C. James, Andrew J. Larue, Samuel Hall and Charles Rotzel.
 Of these, Brower, Larue and Deemer were new members.